walkccc/MonsterGo/README.md

 After cloning this repo, select `File > Build Settings` in the top bar.

-Then choose the Platform you want to run the app and press `Switch Platform`.
+Then choose the Platform you want to run and press `Switch Platform`.
 It'll take some time to import the assets.
 Here I use `iOS` as example.

 Also, make sure that the order of **Scenes In Build** in the `Build Settings` as follows: